rowlandhill/ruby-vs-js-arrays-study/study.md

 ## Array#reduce vs. Array.prototype.reduce()

-Using Ruby's and JavaScript's `reduce` array methods, find the product of the numbers in the given array.
+Using Ruby's and JavaScript's `reduce` Array methods, find the product of the numbers in the given array.

 Ruby: